XRPL-Labs/xrpld-hooks/README.md

 # Hooks Public Testnet
 This is a fork of the rippled codebase incorporating the work-in-progress "Hooks" amendment.
 This amendment will allow web assembly smart contracts to run directly on the XRP ledger when completed and adopted.

+Currently, there are 2 different testnets with different transactions and features, which are v1 & v2.
+The v1 testnet is still available for some time but we reccomend devs to migrate to the v2 testnet as it is the latest version.

 ## Docker Container
 Building `rippled` can be non-trivial, especially in this case since modified libraries are used.
 We have provided a testnet docker container for your convenience.
 This container contains an instance of `rippled` configured as a "Hooks stock node" running on the Public Testnet.
 You can interact with it using the steps below: